open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## 10.1 Multiple Outputs and Inputs

-You might want to have a graph that is linked to more than one component that update different dimensions of your graph (multiple Inputs).
-If you think the other way around, you might want to have several graphs that are updated by the same component (multiple Outputs).
+You might want to have a graph that is linked to more than one component (multiple Inputs) that updates different dimensions of your graph.
+If you think the other way around, you might want to have several graphs (multiple Outputs) that are updated by the same component.
 Here is where multiple outputs and inputs come into play.

-Let us see **multiple inputs** in action first.
+Let us see **multiple Inputs** in action first.
 Let's build an app that has a dropdown and radio buttons, both of which will modify the graph.
 The dropdown will be used to select a single country out of all the countries covered in the gapminder data set.
 The radio buttons will be used to build either a line chart or a scatter plot.

 Now, since we are using 2 Inputs in the callback decorator, we have 2 component properties.
-Each components property must be represented as callback function arguments (in this example `value_dropdown` and `value_radio`).
-Also, make sure that the order in which you write the component properties reflects the order of the function arguments: first Input component property is tied to the first function argument (top to bottom, left to right).
+Each component property must be represented as callback function arguments (in this example `value_dropdown` and `value_radio`).
+Also, make sure that the order in which you write the component properties reflects the order of the function arguments: first Input component property is tied to the first function argument.

 ```
 # Import packages